-By Jethro Norman
+By Jethro Norman (University of Leeds)

 This article provides an overview of the structure and content of a recent Masters by Research dissertation, summarising the data which underlaid what is perhaps the most comprehensive single account of PMSC activity in Somalia.
 In the shadows of large-scale PMSC deployment to Iraq and Afghanistan, the more subtle insertion of PMSCs into Somalia has been an underexplored area.
 This study traces out how the industry can be seen as a response to changing conditions in global politics, namely the ascendency of neoliberalism, whilst recognising that at the same time PMSCs share significant continuities with the historical actors of imperialist intervention.
 It addresses the shortcomings within mainstream International Relations (IR) in analyses of private violence, moving away from state-centrism and instead reconciling the apparent contradictions between neoliberalism and neo-imperialism as explanations for PMSC activity.
 It achieves this through detailed historical analysis and by using the Bourdieuian concepts of field, capital and habitus to most effectively interrogate the relationship between a neo-imperial sub-text and neoliberal ideology in the activities of PMSCs in Somalia.

 [Published in Leeds African Studies Bulletin 77 (Winter 2015/16), pp. 109-118]